oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 Issues/Questions:

 1. USB support - today it is only on desktops.
 Should it be supported on servers as well?
+    -   Answer - If possible then yes.

+2. USB filtering - how will the filter be configured?
+Today it is done via some windows application.
-2. Today we have all the API needed to pass the number of monitors.
+3. Today we have all the API needed to pass the number of monitors.
 Are there any other flags needed for that feature (like amount of memory per-monitor)?
 If so, we will need to extend the API to support that.
     -   Today this logic is done in the VDSM level.
 It would be best if we could leave the logic there, changing it accordingly.

-3. Installation/Packaging - will we package and install virt-viewer, or will it be installed separately by the user?
+4. Installation/Packaging - will we package and install virt-viewer, or will it be installed separately by the user?

 Future Work: